When it comes to your sales process, take some ideas from your dating life.

 - How do I contact you?

-On its surface, a sell-sheet might just look like a steady piece of marketing material.
+On its surface, a sales sheet might just look like a steady piece of marketing material.
 But under the surface, it is actually a feasible, handy, and robust marketing tool.

-The Difference Between a Brochure and a Sell Sheet
+The Difference Between a Brochure and a Sales Sheet

-You might be wondering how a sell-sheet is different from a brochure.
+You might be wondering how a sales sheet is different from a brochure.

 Let’s say you are at a business convention and a prospect asks you if you have any literature on your products and services.

-Would you give him a brochure OR a sell sheet?
+Would you give him a brochure OR a sales sheet?

 Hopefully, we will help clarify that for you.